 A communications and engagement plan is currently underway to encourage patients to access the right services at the right time through the national 'Know where to turn to' messages.
-This focussed approach should help avoid unnecessary admissions to the Emergency Department or Primary Care Out-of-Hours service (BECS).
+This focussed approach should help unnecessary admissions to ED or BECS.